Peptide therapeutics: Examples

-The current highest selling marketed diabetic drug Liraglutide, incorporates a lipid chain to extent plasma circulation and ensures prolonged bioavailability.
+The current highest selling marketed diabetic drug Liraglutide, incorporates a lipid chain to extend plasma circulation and prolong bioavailability.
 Liraglutide is a GLP-1 agonist drug that self-assembles into an alpha-helical structure, and it requires once a day administration.
 Lipid conjugation of a palmitoyl chain to a lysine residue at position 26 of Liraglutide results in an extended half-life (around 13–14 hours) in the blood.
 This is due to the palmitoyl chain allowing non covalent binding to albumin, which delays proteolytic attack by DPP IV and also rapid renal clearance.
 Furthermore, the addition of the lipid chain could further prolong half-life by sterically hindering the DPP IV enzyme from degradation.

 Another peptide known to self-assemble is the octapeptide Lanreotide.
 This compound is a synthetic analogue of the peptide hormone somatostatin and it is used to treat acromegaly (a condition where the body produced too much growth hormone).
 In water, Lanreotide self-assembles into monodisperse liquid crystalline nanotubes.
 The nanotubes are made up of dimers that self-assemble into a 2D crystal, which is held together by lateral chain interactions, and also by antiparallel ß-sheets.

 Further insight into how self-assembly and peptide hormones are related has been provided by studies on self-assembling amyloid structures formed by peptide hormones and neuropeptides.
 Peptide hormones and neuropeptides form dense-cored aggregates that pack into dense-core vesicles (DCVs), which are used to temporarily store peptide messengers in secretory cells.
 When dense-core vesicles are triggered, they release the stored information into the blood or extracellular space, resulting in amyloid disassembly, in order for action.
 Therefore, for these types of peptides, reversibility of peptide aggregation is essential for their function.